-Our Board of Directors approved an amendment to the 2011 Plan on April 11, 2017, subject to approval by our stockholders at our 2017 annual meeting.
-We are seeking "disinterested" stockholder approval of amendments to the 2011 Plan that (a) increase the number of shares reserved for issuance thereunder by 718,471; and (b) removes the restriction on issuances of shares under the 2011 Plan to our insiders in excess of 10% of the number of outstanding shares of our common stock.
-The approval also gives us authorization to issue options to our insiders in excess of 10% of the number of outstanding shares of our common stock.
-After giving effect to the increase there would be 7,171,540 total shares reserved for issuance under the 2011 Plan (including shares reserved for issuance under currently outstanding stock options), which is equal to 20% of the number of shares of our common stock which are presently outstanding.
+Our Board of Directors approved an amendment to the 2011 Plan on April 20, 2018, subject to approval by our stockholders at our 2018 annual meeting.
+We are seeking stockholder approval of an amendment to the 2011 Plan to increase the number of shares reserved for issuance thereunder by 2,828,460.
+After giving effect to the increase there would be 10,000,000 total shares reserved for issuance under the 2011 Plan (including shares reserved for issuance under currently outstanding stock options), which is equal to approximately 25% of the number of shares of our common stock which are presently outstanding.
 If the amendment to the 2011 Plan is not approved by stockholders, the aggregate number of shares reserved under the 2011 Plan will remain as is and the 2011 Plan will continue in effect, as is.